Biden: Supreme Court Roe decision ‘an exercise in raw political power’ - NewsBreak

 Biden: Supreme Court Roe decision ‘an exercise in raw political power’

-President Biden on Friday took aim at the Supreme Court for its decision to strike down Roe v.
-Wade last month as he signed an executive order to strengthen abortion access, criticizing the court as “out of control” and taking away the rights of women.
+( The Hill ) – President Biden on Friday took aim at the Supreme Court for its decision to strike down Roe v.
+Wade two weeks ago as he signed an executive order to strengthen abortion access, criticizing the court as “out of control” and taking away the rights of women.

 “This was not a decision driven by the Constitution.
 This was not a decision driven by history,” Biden said in remarks at the White House.
 “What we’re witnessing wasn’t a constitutional judgment.
 It was an exercise in raw political power.”